FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/compute_instance_v2.html.markdown

 * `flavor_name` - (Optional; Required if `flavor_id` is empty) The name of the
     desired flavor for the server.
 Changing this resizes the existing server.

-* `user_data` - (Optional) The user data to provide when launching the instance.
+* `availability_zone` - (Optional) The availability zone in which to create the server.
 Changing this creates a new server.

 * `security_groups` - (Optional) An array of one or more security group names to associate with the server.
 Changing this results in adding/removing